MerginMaps/docs/src/migrate/qfield/index.md

 ## Credits

-QField, QFieldCloud and QFieldSync are developped by OPENGIS.ch.
-QField is EUIPO registered trademark 2363703 owned by OPENGIS.ch.
+QField, QFieldCloud and QFieldSync are developed by <NoSpellcheck id="OPENGIS.ch" />.
+QField is EUIPO registered trademark 2363703 owned by <NoSpellcheck id="OPENGIS.ch" />.
 QField is released under the GNU Public License (GPL) Version 2 or above.